vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/advanced/pwa.md

   - PWA
 ---

-The theme provides progressive web app support [^pwa-intro] via built-in <ProjectLink name="pwa2">`vuepress-plugin-pwa2`</ProjectLink>, and it's disabled by default.
+The theme provides progressive web app support [^pwa-intro] via <ProjectLink name="pwa2">`vuepress-plugin-pwa2`</ProjectLink>.
+To use it, install `vuepress-plugin-pwa2` manually in your project.

 ::: info

 If you are using this plugin, we recommend you to set `shouldPrefetch: false` in your VuePress config file.

-`vuepress-theme-hope` passes `plugins.pwa` in theme options as plugin options to `vuepress-plugin-pwa2`, so every options mentioned below is under it.
+`vuepress-theme-hope` provides `plugins.pwa` in theme options to `vuepress-plugin-pwa2`.
+Every options mentioned below is under `plugin.pwa`.

 :::